Three pink tennis balls on a blue court

 - Spin a racket or toss a coin.”

-What if after the point has started, I realize that the score was called incorrectly.
+In tennis, what if after the point has started, I realize that the score was called incorrectly.
 Should I stop play?

-No. It doesn’t qualify as a hindrance because it doesn’t prevent you from playing.
 After the point has stopped, dispute the score.
 Go to the last score at which you and your opponent agree.
 If you both agree to correctly amend the score and keep going, do that.
 If not, go back to the last point you agreed on, before the score was called wrong, and play from there.

 Source: